What do you do if you find a litter of kittens?

 SAVANNAH, Ga.
-(WSAV) — Kitten season has sprung upon Savannah, and many rescues are overwhelmed by the number of cats currently under their care.
+(WSAV) — Many rescues are overwhelmed by the number of cats currently under their care.
 Many are so overwhelmed that they are no longer able to take in new cats.
 So, what do you do if you find a litter of kittens?

 Nina Shultz, the adoption manager at the Humane Society for Greater Savannah, Georgia, said that the first thing you want to do is see if the mother is around.